Ida Tarbell: Early career

-Tarbell left school wanting to contribute to society but unsure of how to do it, she became a teacher.
+Tarbell left school seeking to contribute to society but unsure of how to do so, she became a teacher.
 Tarbell began her career as headmistress at Poland Union Seminary in Poland, Ohio in August 1880.
 The school was both a high school and provided continuing education courses for local teachers.
 Tarbell taught classes in geology, botany, geometry, and trigonometry as well as languages: Greek, Latin, French, and German.
 After two years, she realized teaching was too much for her, and she returned home.
 She was exhausted by the workload and exasperated by the low wages which meant she had to borrow money from her parents.

 Tarbell returned to Pennsylvania, where she met Theodore L. Flood, editor of The Chautauquan, a teaching supplement for home study courses at Chautauqua, New York.
 Tarbell's family was familiar with the movement which encouraged adult education and self-study.
 She was quick to accept Flood's offer to write for the publication.
 Initially, Tarbell worked two weeks at the Meadville, Pennsylvania headquarters and worked two weeks at home.
 This allowed her to continue her own study at home in biology using microscopes.
 She became managing editor in 1886, and her duties included proofreading, answering reader questions, providing proper pronunciation of certain words, translating foreign phrases, identifying characters, and defining words.

-Tarbell began writing brief items for the magazine and then worked up to longer features as she established her writing style and voice.
+Tarbell began writing brief items for the magazine before working up to longer features as she established her writing style and voice.
 Her first article was 'The Arts and Industries of Cincinnati' and appeared in December 1886.
 According to Steve Weinberg in Taking on the Trust, this was when Tarbell established a style that would carry throughout her career: "Tarbell would imbue her articles, essays, and books with moral content, grounded in her unwavering rectitude.
 That rectitude, while sometimes suggesting inflexibility, drove her instincts for reform, a vital element in her future confrontation with Rockefeller."